MoeAS/FYP-How-to-AUB/README.md

 ------------------------------------------------------------------------------------

-# SQL Queries example data:
+# SQL Queries sample data:

 NOTE: TO SIGN IN PASSWORD IS (FOR ALL USERS BELOW): 123